mposolda/fapi-demo/README.md

 5.b) Create realm `test` and some user in it

-5.c) Under `Client Registration` -> `Initial Access Tokens` create new initial access token and copy it somewhere for the later use in the demo
+5.c) Under `Clients` -> `Initial Access Tokens` create new initial access token and copy it somewhere for the later use in the demo.
+For demo purposes, use bigger number of clients (EG. 99).

 ## Start example app and deploy the example